klkgang/DS/README.md

 - Supports downloading YouTube videos in MP4 format.
 - Automatically sanitizes the video filename to prevent errors.
-- Shortens the video filename to a maximum of 50 characters to prevent long filenames.
 - Displays error messages if the URL is invalid or the download fails.
 - Allows you to download the video and immediately stream it to the client.